drscott173/CarND-Unscented-Kalman-Filter-Project/README.md

 This works fine in small increments of time, dt < 0.05 seconds.
 However, if we attempt to take large steps in time over the function space, the algorithm quickly diverges as the modeled uncertainties introduce wide variations in position, velocity and heading.
-We resolved this issue by inserting tiny prediction steps at even internvals of 0.05 seconds in between sensor measurements.
-This steps the Kalman filter along tiny dt increments, adancing the predicted state until we reach the given measurement time.
+We resolved this issue by inserting tiny prediction steps at even intervals of 0.05 seconds in between sensor measurements.
+This steps the Kalman filter along tiny time increments, advancing the predicted state until we reach the given measurement time.
 Once we reach the current time, we then adjust the model parameters.
 This is far more stable.

 2. Predicted angles are normalized to numbers between -pi and +pi.
 This helps with